elipapa/elipapa.github.io/_posts/2012-09-20-why-i-switched-to-markdown-for-my-cv.markdown

 To obtain a [pdf][pdffile] version of the cv, I am using the great [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/), which I call by means of a [rake](http://rake.rubyforge.org/) task: `rake pdf`.

 You can see the various pieces of the workflow arranged on [GitHub][gh] (Hosting on GitHub there also means I can maintain different versions of the same file, eg. one resume for tech jobs and another for academic purposes).
-I am quite happy with the [final result]({{ site.baseurl }}/downloads/cv.pdf).
+I am quite happy with the [final result]({{ site.url }}/downloads/cv.pdf).

 I can't say that this workflow was completely succesful in doing away with the tinkering, but at the very least the main content of my curriculum vitae is now available in plain readable text.
 I can easily edit it without having to remember any LaTeX commands.
 That and I needed the CSS practice...

-[pdffile]: {{ site.baseurl }}/downloads/cv.pdf
+[pdffile]: {{ site.url }}/downloads/cv.pdf
 [gh]: https://github.com/elipapa/markdown-cv